 Excel VBA CLng Function

 “CLNG” means “Convert to Long” data type.
 Integer data type limit is between -32768 to 32767, so anything excess you want to store to these variables then we need to use LONG data type in VBA.

 Below is the syntax of the CLNG function.

-- Expression is nothing but the value or the variable that we want to convert to the LONG data type.
+- The expression is nothing but the value or the variable that we want to convert to the LONG data type.

 Examples to Use the CLng Function in VBA

 Now we will see how do we convert the text stored value to the “Long” data type.